Home

 Mission

 “APOYO” means “support” in Spanish.
 It also stands for “Allied People Offering Year-Round Outreach.”
-Our mission is to support by providing vital resources, advocacy, and opportunities to build community.
-We empower Latinx communities to promote, celebrate and honor their cultures and histories in Central Washington and beyond.
+Our mission is to empower by providing vital resources, advocacy, education and opportunities to build community.
+We share and celebrate the presence, histories, and cultures of im/migrants and Latinx people in Central Washington and beyond.

 What we do

-We have been at work in central Washington since the mid-1990s.
+We have been at work in Central Washington since the mid-1990s.
 APOYO is widely known for its service as a food pantry and clothing bank where everyone is welcome.
-We provide healthy, culturally-relevant food.
-From the beginning, we have advocated for civil and political rights for disempowered people and immigrants and helped people communicate with agencies, schools, and service providers.
+We provide nutritious, culturally-relevant food, meeting material and cultural needs.
+From the beginning, we have advocated for civil and political rights for disempowered people and im/migrants and helped people communicate with agencies, schools, and service providers.
 APOYO helped establish the Open Door free health care clinic and, working with community partners, we now sponsor vaccination clinics and health screenings.
-Our health and wellness programming includes education, an after-school sports program for youth, and a women’s fitness club.
-APOYO partners with Central Washington University to offer internships and educational opportunities.
+Our health and wellness programming includes an after-school sports program for youth.
+APOYO partners with Central Washington University to offer internships and unique educational opportunities.
+The APOYO Youth Empowerment Program offers engaging educational experiences, including internships, mentorships and job shadowing, as well as opportunities for political participation with a focus on racial justice.
 We organize cultural events and celebrations.
 Our work empowers and builds community!
 Learn more about our history and our team.

 How You Can Help